BREYANZI Dispersion for infusion Ref.[49783] Active ingredients: Lisocabtagene maraleucel

 Neurologic adverse reactions

-Neurologic toxicities, which may be severe or life-threatening, occurred following treatment with Breyanzi, including concurrently with CRS, after CRS resolution, or in the absence of CRS.
-The median time to onset of the first event was 9 days (range: 1 to 66 days).
+Neurologic toxicities, including immune effector cell-associated neurotoxicity syndrome (ICANS), which may be fatal or life-threatening, occurred following treatment with Breyanzi, including concurrently with CRS, after CRS resolution, or in the absence of CRS.
+For patients who received one prior line of therapy for LBCL, the median time to onset of the first event was 8 days (range: 1 to 63 days), for patients who received two or more prior lines of therapy for LBCL, the median time to onset of the first event was 9 days (range: 1 to 66 days), for patients who received Breyanzi for FL, the median time to onset of the first event was 8 days (range: 4 to 16 days), and for patients who received Breyanzi for MCL, the median time to onset of the first event was 8 days (range: 1 to 25 days).
 The most common neurologic symptoms included encephalopathy, tremor, aphasia, delirium, dizziness and headache (see section 4.8).

 Monitoring and management of neurologic toxicities

-Patients should be monitored 2-3 times during the first week following infusion, at the qualified treatment centre, for signs and symptoms of neurologic toxicities.
-Frequency of monitoring after the first week should be carried out at the physician’s discretion, and should be continued for a least 4 weeks after infusion.
-Patients should be counselled to seek immediate medical attention should signs and symptoms of neurologic toxicity occur at any time, and treated promptly.
+Patients should be monitored 2-3 times during the first week following infusion, at the qualified treatment centre for signs and symptoms of neurologic toxicities.
+Frequency of monitoring after the first week should be carried out at the physician's discretion and should be continued for at least 2 weeks after infusion.
+Patients and caregivers should be informed about the potential late onset of neurologic toxicities and instructed to seek immediate medical attention if patients experience any signs or symptoms of neurologic toxicities.

 If neurologic toxicity is suspected, it is to be managed according to the recommendations in Table 2.
 Other causes of neurologic symptoms should be ruled out, including vascular events.
 Intensive care supportive therapy should be provided for severe or life-threatening neurologic toxicities.